kealanocallaghan2000/graph-theory-project/README.md

 The most important part about regular expressions is the concepts.
 It's important to not get bogged down in learning all the different operators as when you figure out what they all do, the differences in syntax amount to little more than small dialects.

+Regular expressions (regexes) are a core component of modern programming languages.
+Regexes are commonly used for text processing and input sanitization, appearing, for example, in an estimated 30-40% of open-source Python and JavaScript projects.

 Some real world applications of regular expressions are:
 ###### Email validation